“Ko’olau” and “Pono” are registered trademarks of the Ko’olau Guitar and ‘Ukulele Company

 Q – Pono instruments are made in Asia.

-A – This is not really a question, but a comment we sometimes hear or seen written.
+A – This is not really a question, but a comment we sometimes hear or see on chat forums.
 And it deserves clarification.

 Ko’olau and Pono luthiers have many years of experience in the construction of very high end classical and steel string guitars.
 Pono instruments are not simply a cheap “import” but instead, made with the same pride and integrity as our Ko’olau models.
 Times have changed, and so has the quality of production throughout the world.
 So as mentioned above, it’s not so much an issue as to where something is made, but instead, who made it.
 To answer the question, our current manufacturing of Pono is on the island of Java in Indonesia, just to the west of Polynesia and just north of Australia.
 Our staff include luthiers who have been building high end guitars for over 50 years.
 And again, we work closely to achieve the same high quality standards of Ko’olau.